forkphorus/forkphorus/privacy.md

 ## Contact

-For any privacy concerns, open a [GitHub issue](https://github.com/forkphorus/forkphorus/issues/new) or send an email to forkphorus@turbowarp.org
+For any privacy concerns, send an email to contacts@turbowarp.org